The brightest GRB ever detected: GRB 221009A as a highly luminous event at z = 0.151: Results

-We first analyse the absorption features imprinted from the host-galaxy ISM on the afterglow spectrum.
-For the analysis, we use the \texttt{Python} package \texttt{VoigtFit} \citep{Krogager2018}.
+We first analyzed the absorption features imprinted from the host-galaxy ISM on the afterglow spectrum.
+To this end, we used the \texttt{Python} package \texttt{VoigtFit} \citep{Krogager2018}.
 This code creates a convolved spectrum based on the observed spectral resolution of the X-shooter spectra and simultaneously fits for the redshift $z_{\rm GRB}$, broadening parameter $b$, and column density of each line complex.
-We tie the redshift to be identical across the five detected transitions (see Table \ref{table:abslines}).
-We find best-fit parameters $z_{\rm GRB} = 0.15095\pm 0.00005$.
+We tie the redshift to be identical across the five detected transitions in the optical (see Table \ref{table:abslines}).
+The best-fit redshift is $z_{\rm GRB} = 0.15095\pm 0.00005$.
 We also find that a single broadening parameter $b=18.5\pm 5.0$\,km\,s$^{-1}$ is able to reproduce the observed line profiles (see Fig.~\ref{fig:abslines}), with total column densities of $\log (N_\ion{Ca}{ii}/\text{cm}^{-2}) > 15.5$, $\log (N_\ion{Ca}{i}/\text{cm}^{-2}) = 12.19\pm 0.08$, and $\log (N_\ion{Na}{i}/\text{cm}^{-2}) = 12.21\pm 0.01$.
-We note that the \ion{Ca}{ii} transitions are both saturated, so the inferred column densities are quoted as $3\sigma$ lower limits.
+We note that the \ion{Ca}{ii} transitions are both saturated, and so the inferred column densities are quoted as $3\sigma$ lower limits.

+{We further note the presence of a well-detected absorption feature in the NIR arm observed at 12,468~\AA, which we cannot associate with any telluric or Galactic transition.
+However, it matches the \ion{He}{i}{}$^*$ 10,830~\AA{} (unresolved) triplet at $z = 0.151$.
+The line profile reveals that the redshift and Doppler broadening of this particular feature are not consistent with the main ones described above, likely suggesting a different physical origin.
+From the best-fit Voigt profile, we find $z_{\rm HeI*} = 0.15089\pm 0.00003$, $b=40.9\pm 1.3$\,km~s$^{-1}$, and a column density with $\log (N_\ion{He}{i*}/\text{cm}^{-2}) = 12.29\pm 0.01$.
+This feature was also identified by \citet{Fynbo_140506A} in the peculiar afterglow of GRB\,150406A at $z = 0.889$, and is also visible in the absorption spectrum of GRB\,190114C at $z = 0.425$ \citep{deUgartePostigo_190114C}.}